What's New in Xcode 9

 Customize the new file header.
 For more information, see Customizing file headers in Xcode Help.

-Updated the indexing engine including the ability to index files as they are compiled.
+Updated the indexing engine to include the ability to index files as they are compiled.

-Devices window is split into separate panes for devices and simulators.
+Split the Devices window into separate panes for devices and simulators.

 Named colors support.

 Added a larger iOS marketing icon to the App Icon set.

 Added option to preserve image vector data for matching Dynamic Type scaling.